paulca55/markdown-docs/Web Development Tools.md

 - Auto Rename Tag
 - Better Comments
 - Bracket Pair Colorizer
+- Code Runner
 - Code Spell Checker
 - colorize
 - Complete JSDoc Tags
+- CSS Peek
 - Debugger for Chrome
 - ECMAScript Quotes Transformer
 - EditorConfig for VS Code
 - ESLint _- the npm package `eslint` is required to be installed in the workspace (recommended) or globally.
 The global `eslint` is useful for commands such as `eslint --init` to create an `.eslintrc.json` config file.
 See the extension instructions._
 - Express
-- Git History (git log)
+- File Utils
 - Git Project Manager
+- Gitconfig Syntax
+- GitHub Pull Requests
+- gitignore
-- Git Lens
+- GitLens
 - Highlight Matching Tag
 - HTML CSS Support
-- HTML Snippets
+- HTMLHint
 - Import Cost
-- IntelliSense for CSS class names
+- indent-rainbow
+- JavaScript (ES6) code snippets
 - javascript console utils
+- lit-html
-- join-lines
+- Macros
-- Markdown Toc
+- Markdown All in One
 - markdownlint
+- Node.js Modules Intellisense
 - npm
 - npm Intellisense
 - Output Colorizer
 - Path Intellisense
+- PHP Debug
-- PHP Intellisense - Crane
+- PHP Intelephense
 - phpcs
+- phpcbf _-the actual tool `phpcbf` is installed as part of `phpcs`._
 - Polacode
 - PostCSS Sorting
 - Prettier _- if you want Prettier to use `ESLint` and `Stylelint` rules, make sure you set this up in the VS Code settings.
 See the extension instructions._
 - Project Manager
+- pug
+- Pug to HTML
+- puglint
+- Quokka.js
+- React Native Tools
+- Reactjs code snippets
-- SCSS Intellisense
+- SCSS IntelliSense
+- Search WordPress Docs
 - Settings Sync
+- snippet-creator
 - Sort JSON Objects
 - Sort Lines
 - stylelint _- this extension adds `stylelint` and reports errors in the 'Problems' tab.
 The npm package `stylelint-config-recommended` is required to be installed in the workspace if you want to extend these config presets.
 If you want to order CSS properties you need to install the `styleline-order` npm package in the workspace but note this requires the `stylelint` npm package to be installed in the workspace too._
 - SVG
 - SVG Viewer
 - TODO Highlight
+- Trailing Spaces
 - Version Lens
 - vscode-pandoc
-- WordPress Snippet
+- WordPress Toolbox

+### Packages (replaced by built-in functionality)

+- IntelliSense for CSS class names
+- HTML Snippets

 ### Themes